Follow the links below to learn more about two-factor authentication at the University:

 Enabling 2-step verification on your University Google account also ensures that you will not encounter login challenges when signing into your account:

-Two-factor authentication will be required to log in to the VPN and Virtual Desktop Service from June 2020.
+Two-factor authentication is required to log in to several University services, including the VPN, Virtual Desktop Service and e:Vision.